Cardinals remove Kyler Murray’s independent-study addendum

 ”I think I just raised my eyebrows up like this,” Rodgers said, demonstrating. ”That was the reaction.
 Yeah, I was happy to see him get paid.
 One thing I did see was I think his average salary per year was about on par with the salary cap of the Oakland Athletics, so I think he can definitely smile knowing he made the right choice.”

-Murray — and the team — have endured a lot of criticism and jokes over the past few days.
-Fans and pundits have wondered why the Cardinals would spend nearly a quarter-billion dollars on a quarterback if there are questions about his study habits.
+Murray – and the team – have endured a lot of criticism and jokes over the past few days.
+Fans and pundits have wondered why the Cardinals would spend $230.5 million on a quarterback if there are questions about his study habits.

 Murray said there’s nothing wrong with the way he prepares.
 Teammates seemed to agree, with tight end Zach Ertz saying that ”Kyler knows the playbook better than anyone on this team.”